shrutisharma27/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 6

 To get WhatsApp notifications, you can add the phone number in the field shown below.
+Make sure you mention the country code.

 ![image](../images/details-of-assistant-6.png)

 ## Step 7

-If you want the assistant to always build a sentence around a topic (such as one of your offerings), you can add it in the 'More Context' field.
+This is a very IMPORTANT setting.
+This is used in outgoing emails, hence be very careful while you set the value here.
+The assistant will build a sentence around a topic (such as one of your offerings).
+You add the topic in the ‘More Context’ field.
+Please read the sample sentences created just below the box before you finalize the value of this field.

 ![image](../images/details-of-assistant-7.png)

 ## Step 8

-You can a assign default schedule to the assistant.
+You can assign the default schedule to the assistant.
 Click on the drop-down arrow and select the desired schedule.
+If you assign leads to the assistant and do not mention which schedule to use, the assistant will use this default schedule to email the leads.

 ![image](../images/details-of-assistant-8.png)